dev-kas/xel/CONTRIBUTING.md

 ### Continuous Integration

-- Every push to the main branch and pull requests are automatically built and tested
+- Every push to the master branch and pull requests are automatically built and tested
 - The CI workflow is defined in `.github/workflows/ci.yml`
 - CI builds include a development version number based on the git commit hash